 Key Concepts &

 Main Ideas Notes Analysis

 European expansion into the Western Hemisphere caused intense social/religious, political, and economic competition in Europe and the promotion of empire building.
-Florida New Mexico Texas California Analysis What were three chief features of the Spanish empire in America? a. b. c.
+Florida New Mexico Texas California What were three chief features of the Spanish empire in America? a. b. c.
 Identify one cause and one effect of Spanish settlement in North America.
 Cause: Effect:

-$8. \quad \textbf{European Treatment of Native Americans}, pp \ 11\text{-}12$
+8. European Treatment of Native Americans, pp 11-12

-Key Concepts & No. lotes Analysis Contacts among American Indians, Africans, and Europeans challenged the worldviews of each group.
-European overseas expansion and sustained contacts with Africans and American Indians dramatically altered European views of social, political, and economic relationships among and between white and nonwhite peoples English Policy French Policy Rative American Reaction Identify three major consequences of European contact with American Indians? a. b. c.
+Key Concepts & Main Ideas Notes Analysis Contacts among American Indians, Africans, and Europeans challenged the worldviews of each group.
+European overseas expansion and sustained contacts Spanish Policy English Policy Identify three major consequences of European contact with American Indians? a. b. c.
 Which of these were the most significant?
-Explain your answer.
-In what ways was English policy toward Native Americans different from those of France and Spain?
-Different from France in that Different from Spain in that How effective were Native Americans in overcoming the negative aspects of European policies?
+Explain your answer. with Africans and American Indians dramatically altered European views of social, political, and economic relationships among and between white and nonwhite peoples French Policy In what ways was English policy toward Native Americans different from those of France and Spain?
+Different from France in that Native American Reaction Different from Spain in that How effective were Native Americans in overcoming the negative aspects of European policies?